stevegt/grid-cli/v2/doc/322-ports.md

 ## Introduction

-In PromiseGrid, message ports are inspired by Mach-like message ports, providing a robust and flexible communication mechanism.
-This document explores how these message ports are integrated and used within PromiseGrid to facilitate inter-process communication (IPC) and decentralized networking.
+In PromiseGrid, message ports inspired by Mach provide a robust and flexible communication mechanism.
+This document explores an example workflow where a process sends a message to another process via these ports and expects a response.

 ## Message Ports in PromiseGrid

 ### What are Message Ports?

-Message ports in PromiseGrid are communication endpoints that allow different components (modules) to exchange messages.
-They serve as a conduit for messages between various tasks or modules in the system, similar to how Mach-like message ports work.
+Message ports in PromiseGrid act as communication endpoints that allow different components (modules) to exchange messages.
+They serve as conduits for messages between various tasks or modules, similar to how Mach message ports work.

 ### Characteristics of PromiseGrid Message Ports

-- **Uniqueness**: Each message port has a unique identifier within its context, ensuring clear communication pathways.
+- **Uniqueness**: Each port has a unique identifier within its context, ensuring clear communication pathways.
 - **Ownership and Rights**: Modules can own ports and have various rights, such as sending, receiving, and managing message ports.
 - **Scalability**: Message ports support both local and distributed communication, making them scalable across nodes and networks.
 - **Security**: Ports offer encapsulation and access control by managing rights, ensuring that only authorized tasks can communicate through them.